Environmental Storytelling to Address Climate Change

 The first article talks about how our environmental memory is only 2-8 years, meaning that many people tend only to consider climate changes that have happened recently.
 As storytellers, it's our job to help people think beyond their immediate experience and understand the bigger picture of our Earth's health.

-One way to do this is to connect with local leaders at the forefront of protecting our environment through lawmaking.
-They can offer interesting wisdom into our societies' climate issues and give us a sense of direction and action.
+One way to do this is to connect with local leaders who are leading the charge in protecting our environment through lawmaking.
+They can offer interesting wisdom on our societies' climate issues and give us a sense of direction and action.

 Another key takeaway from this article is climate change's impact on children.
 Sharing their stories and experiences can be a powerful way to engage audiences and inspire action.